Counting conjugacy classes in groups with contracting elements: Introduction

-Examining the axis in Teichm\"{u}ller spaces, we derive the following consequence in mapping class groups.
-This gives a positive answer to the (first part of) question posed by J. Maher in \cite[Question 6.4]{DHM}.
-By abuse of language, we denote below by $\Teichax(g)$ the Techmuller axis of a pseudo-Anosov element of $g$ both as a subset of Teichm\"{u}ller space and its unit tangent bundle.
+Examining the axis of a pseudo-Anosov element in Teichm\"{u}ller space, we derive an application to mapping class groups which gives a positive answer to the (first part of) the question posed by J. Maher in \cite[Question 6.4]{DHM}.
+By abuse of language, we denote below by $\Teichax(g)$ the Teichm\"{u}ller axis of a pseudo-Anosov element of $g$ both as a subset of Teichm\"{u}ller space and its unit tangent bundle.

 Recall that a pseudo-Anosov element is contracting with respect to Teichm\"{u}ller metric, cf. \cite{Minsky}.
 Moreover, the action of $MCG(S)$ on $Teich(S)$ is statistically convex-cocompact (see \cite[Theorem 1.7]{EMR}, \cite[Section 10]{ACTao}).